AlgebraicJulia/Decapodes.jl/docs/src/dec_operator_table.md

 ### Important Properties

-k-form → k-vector

-$ ⟨ω^{\sharp}, v⟩= ω(v) $
+$ ⟨ω^{\sharp}, v⟩ = ω(v) $

-The formula above displays the definition of the smooth sharp operator.
-The inner product of the sharped form with a different vector should be equivalent to the vector being inputted into the regular form.
+The formula defines the sharp operator map in the smooth case.
+The inner product $\omega^{\sharp}$ with vector field v is equivalent to the output of form $ \omega $ with the input v.
+This should be the case for all points in Riemannian manifold M.

 ### Citations

-Discrete Exterior Calculus
+Discrete Exterior Calculus - Hirani
 Chapter 5.7-5.8 (pp. 54-56)

-Discrete Exterior Calculus - Desbrun
+Discrete Exterior Calculus - Desbrun et. al.
 Section 7 (p.
 16)

 ## Codifferential